Remedies in Singapore administrative law: Prerogative orders

 The ancient remedies of certiorari, mandamus, prohibition and habeas corpus were originally only available to the British Crown and thus termed prerogative writs, that is, writs that could be issued at the prerogative of the sovereign.
 By the end of the 16th century, they could theoretically be sought by any aggrieved citizen.
 In 1938, the writs were abolished in the United Kingdom and replaced by prerogative orders with essentially the same names and functions.
 As a former British colony, Singapore inherited English administrative law at independence and the Singapore courts continue to pay close attention to English cases.
-In Singapore, the prerogative orders were known by their traditional names until 2006, when the names were modernized.
+In Singapore, the prerogative orders were known by their traditional names until 2006, when the names were modernised.

 Following the change, paragraph 1 of the First Schedule to the Supreme Court of Judicature Act, which is entitled "Prerogative orders", now states that the High Court possesses the following power:

 The Subordinate Courts are not empowered to grant prerogative orders.

 The amendment of the provision removed a specific reference to the High Court's power to issue writs of quo warranto, a remedy used to challenge a person's right to hold public office.
 There are no reported cases of quo warranto having been issued in Singapore.
 Since paragraph 1 still empowers the High Court "to issue to any person or authority any ... order or writ for the enforcement of any right conferred by any written law or for any other purpose", it may be that the Court's power to issue an order equivalent to a quo warranto has not been impaired.